 Once you have registered online you will also need to attend a registration event (unless you are an undergraduate home student living in UEA accommodation, since you are registered automatically when you pick up your room keys).

-Your reading list is available via the button on the right.
+Your reading list is available via the button on the right (or below, on mobile).

-These recommendations for your summer reading do not in any way constitute a compulsory bibliography for your first-year modules.
-We simply asked members of the School to recommend any book—scholarly or popular, historical or literary, essay, short story, or monograph—that has inspired their study of the past; transformed or challenged their own ideas on a particular period; or captured their historical imaginations at an early and impressionable age (i.e. your own).
-You can read some, all, or none of their choices: it is your intellectual journey, after all, so you can make your own bibliographical selections and engage in your own campaigns of summer reading.
+The following recommendations for summer reading do not in any way constitute a compulsory bibliography for your first-year modules.
+We simply asked members of the School to recommend any book – scholarly or popular – that has inspired their study of the past, transformed or challenged their own ideas, or captured their imaginations at an impressionable age.
+Below are their selections and explanations.
+You can read some, all, or none of their choices: it is your intellectual journey, after all.
 But reading is all.
-It is not only essential to getting the most out of your forthcoming history degree; it will empower and enthral you for the rest of your life.
-As Frederick Douglass (1818–1895), the escaped slave, abolitionist, and zealous critic of the Confederate states put it with his characteristic bluntness, ‘once you learn to read, you will be forever free’.
+It is not only essential to getting the most out of your history degree; it will empower and enthral you for the rest of your life.
+As Frederick Douglass (1818–1895), the escaped slave and abolitionist, put it: ‘once you learn to read, you will be forever free’.